yhanyi/CPPServer/README.md

 # CPPServer

 A simple HTTP server with JSON API written in C++.
-Trying to implement a simple LRU cache with TTL eviction policy, something similar to Redis.
-Prometheus is also implemented for simple monitoring.
-Simple testing has also been automated with Github Workflows.
+Implements a Redis-like LRU cache with TTL eviction policy.
+Features include Prometheus monitoring, Grafana dashboards, and Swagger API documentation.
+Tests are written with Google Tests and automated with Github Workflows.

+This project is not intended to be highly robust or suitable for consistent use; rather, it serves as a way to gain exposure to various open-source technologies.

 ### Prerequisites

+Two ways to run this project:

+#### 1. Docker (Recommended)
+- Docker
+- Docker Compose

+#### 2. Local Setup (MacOS)
-This project was developed on MacOS and requires Homebrew for dependency management.
+- Homebrew for dependency management

-Required dependencies:
+- Dependencies:
 ```bash
 brew install nlohmann-json              # JSON for modern C++
 brew install googletest                 # Testing framework